-Textbook (inclusive Access): The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
-The faculty that teach this course have chosen to use inclusive access for the textbook for Introduction to Sociology.
+Textbook: {{No purchase necessary}} The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
+The faculty that teach this course have chosen to use the TexBook Program for the textbook for Introduction to Sociology.
 Please refer to the "textbook" section of the Common Core Syllabus for more information.